 Many of the road bikes today make use of disc brakes.
 The main advantages of disk brakes over traditional (V- or side-caliper) brakes is the fact that they stop you quicker, and work better in wet weather.

 Road bike disc pads can be found in three compounds; organic, semi-metal or metal.
 These provide much better friction for stopping than traditional rubber V-brake pads.

-Pretty much all road bikes equipped with disc brakes makes use of cables to activate the brakes.
+Pretty much all road bikes equipped with disc brakes make use of cables to activate the brakes.
 These are called mechanical disc brakes.

 If we add the brake aspect to the road bike buying guide, then we would suggest you look for disc brakes unless you ride a specific type of road bike that doesn’t use them.
-For example, Time-trail, triathlon and some other specific types don’t have disc brakes.
+For example, Time-trail and triathlon bikes, and some other specific types don’t have disc brakes.

 Have you found a bike that would be perfect with some minor changes?
 Know that by upgrading your bike, you will get better performance, handling, and lower the weight of the bike.
 Heck, you might even get better results too!

-What are the main upgrades one can do to road bike?
+What are the main upgrades one can do to a road bike?

 - Wheels – This is what most affects how a bike feels.
 By upgrading the wheels to lighter ones, you will have less rolling resistance.
 The handling will also feel faster.
 Most road bike buying guides suggest you upgrade to carbon wheels, but you can also find some good aluminum wheels.
 Carbon is lighter though so we would recommend it if it’s in your budget.

 - Derailleurs – By upgrading your current derailleurs, you will save on weight and increase shifting performance.
 This is important for people who like quick and accurate shifting such as racers.